Skip to main content

 Fundamentals

-The architecture of these programs is governed by a network of federal laws designed to create a firewall between and your employer.
+The architecture of these programs is governed by a network of federal laws designed to create a firewall between your personal health information and your employer.
 Your direct employer typically does not see your individual results.
 Instead, they receive aggregated or de-identified data, which shows overall trends without revealing personal information.
 This system is designed to protect your privacy while allowing the employer to assess the general health of their workforce and the effectiveness of the wellness program.

-Understanding the structure of your company’s is the first step in understanding the flow of your health data.
+Understanding the structure of your company’s wellness program is the first step in understanding the flow of your health data.
 These programs generally fall into two categories.
 The first is a program offered as part of your group health plan.

 Your employer is legally firewalled from your specific health results, typically only receiving summary reports that show general workforce trends.